40 Fun Party Wedding Games for Your Guests

 Assign each table a different anniversary year (1st, 5th, 10th, etc.) and have them create a time capsule or write advice specifically for that milestone.

 Future planning: Ask each table to suggest celebration ideas for their assigned anniversary year.
-Your 25th anniversary party might already be planned thanks to table seven's creative suggestions!
+Your 25th anniversary party might already be planned thanks to Table Seven's creative suggestions!
+Collaborative wedding party game ideas, building community.

 Love Language Guessing Game

-Relationship insight: Provide examples of how each love language shows up in your relationship, so guests understand the concept better and maybe apply it to their own relationships.
+Relationship insight: Provide examples of how each love language shows up in your relationship so guests can better understand the concept and may apply it to their own relationships.
+Thoughtful, fun wedding game with depth.

 Wedding Playlist Prediction

-Have guests predict which songs will be played during different parts of your reception – first dance, parent dances, last dance, or most requested dance floor hit.
+Have guests predict which songs will be played during different parts of your reception – the first dance, parent dances, the last dance, or the most requested dance floor hit.
 Music lovers will have strong opinions about your DJ's choices!

-Interactive element: Let guests vote on which songs they most want to hear, and actually incorporate some of their requests into your playlist.
+Interactive element: Let guests vote on which songs they want to hear most, and incorporate some of their requests into your playlist.
 Democracy on the dance floor!
+Interactive good wedding games empower guests.

 Couple's Timeline Challenge